-What steps does Numerica take if it believes fraud may have occurred on an account?
-What is the process?
+What steps does Numerica take if fraud may have occurred?

 Numerica is constantly monitoring accounts for fraudulent activity.
-You can take advantage of this by enrolling in the Alerts & Notifications service through Online Banking as well as receiving SMS/Text fraud alerts.
-Any questions on this can be answered by one of Numerica’s Member Service Representatives.
+Besides Fraud Text Alerts, you can enroll in notifications through Online Banking.
+Any questions on this can be answered by a Numerica team member at 800.433.1837.

-If our fraud monitoring detects a suspicious transaction on your account, we will alert you of the transaction and ask you to confirm if the transaction was authorized.
+If our fraud monitoring detects a suspicious transaction on your account, we will alert you of the transaction.
+You can confirm if the transaction was authorized or not.
 The account may also be frozen.
 If you suspect fraudulent activity, please call us immediately at 800.433.1837.

-What should I do if I think fraudulent activity has taken place on my checking, savings account or credit card?
+What should I do if I think fraudulent activity has taken place on my account?

 Call Numerica immediately at 800.433.1837 or stop by your closest branch.
-If you have had your identity stolen, follow what to do if you’re the victim of stolen identity.
+If you have had your identity stolen, check out what to do if you’re the victim of stolen identity.

 If you’re big on keeping your accounts as secure as possible, look into two-factor authentication.
-Rather than just logging on with a username and password, you have added protection of security questions or a randomly generated code.
-That code can be sent to an email, cell phone or generated via an app like Google Authenticator or Authy.
+You have added protection of security questions or a randomly generated code.
+That code can be sent to an email, cell phone, or generated via an app.

 As long as YOU know the answers, you can toss in some curve balls with false answers.
 What was your first car — 1967 Cougar?
 You know it was a matchbox car, but a fraudster would never be able to guess.

-3 out of 4 consumers use duplicate passwords, many of which have not been changed in five years or more.
+3 out of 4 consumers use duplicate passwords, many of which have not been changed in 5 years or more.
 Yikes!
-That means if someone can guess your password, they will more than likely have access to more than one of your accounts.
-Remembering passwords is a pain, but having to deal with fraud is no walk in the park and can take years to recover.
+If someone guesses your password, they may have access to more than one of your accounts.
+Remembering passwords is a pain, but having to deal with fraud is no walk in the park.
+It can take years to recover.

-There are some great, secure password apps out there that not only save you from having to remember every single password but include random password generators.
-Passwords are secured in a “vault” that you can access with a master password and, for the more security conscious among us, a dual authentication code.
+There are secure password apps that save you from having to remember every single password.
+These apps include random password generators.
+Passwords are secured in a “vault” that you can access with a master password.
+For the more security conscious among us, a dual authentication code.